 In the final scene of Frank Capra’s 1946 movie, It’s a Wonderful Life, George Bailey was toasted as “the richest man in town.”
 Why?
-Now, if you have seen this classic movie, you will remember that after his father died, the burdens of reality fell upon him.
-Of continuing the family business.
-Of caring for his mother.
-Of ensuring that those around him had what they needed to succeed.
+Now, if you have seen this classic movie, you will remember that after his father died, the burdens of reality fell upon him: of continuing the family business, of caring for his mother, and of ensuring that those around him had what they needed to succeed.
 By serving his family, friends, and community, George had used the gifts that God had given him for the benefit of others.
 Although never attaining fame and fortune, he came to possess something more important: the admiration and devotion of those around him.

 In my own life, I remember three encounters that helped clarify my thinking regarding “riches.”
 All three occurred with religious sisters.
 Hence, I like to describe them as my “nun encounters.”

-- The first encounter occurred when I was in my 20s and contemplating a run for public office.
+The first encounter occurred when I was in my 20s and contemplating a run for public office.
 After hearing of this, a sister in my parish approached and told me that if I ran for office, she wouldn’t vote for me.
 When I asked her why, she replied: “Because I think you have a religious vocation.”
-And without answering her, I remember thinking: “What?
+Without answering her, I remember thinking: “What?
 A religious vocation?
-That’s for sisters, brother, bishops, priests, and deacons.”
+That’s for sisters, brothers, bishops, priests, and deacons.”
 Definitely not me.